Death of a Gallant Soldier and Accomplished Gentleman

 When the war broke out the deceased felt that his duty was with the ceceding states, and he was among the first Tennessee troops to answer the call of the south.

 Possessed of ample means, he entered the services as a volunteer aide on the staff of General Leonidas Polk, with whom he served until the death of the fighting bishop.

 Major McNairy never married.
 Although a confirmed bachelor, and as popular as he was widely known in business circles, he was never a clubman.
-Of a strongly domestic temporament, his joy was his sister’s home where he was a favoirte among a large circle of intimate friends.
+Of a strongly domestic temperament, his joy was his sister’s home where he was a favorite among a large circle of intimate friends.

 Seldom speaking of himself and his own life, he was conversant with almost any and every subject, and the extended reading that supplemented his early studies was such that what he stated was accepted by those who knew him well not only as his own views, but as the facts.

 Parentless, wifeless and childless, he was yet a man dearly loved by many, and maturity, youth and childhood joined their tears over the casket that yesterday afternoon rested before the communion rail of Trinity Protestant Episcopal church, where his bent figure was a familiar sight, in life, to all the congregation.

 The services were conducted by Rev. Mr. Kramer, who is temporarily filing the Trinity pulpit.
 He was assisted by Rev. A. Gordon Bakewell, a fellow of the deceased on General Polk’s staff, and loved friends during the subsequent years.

 Among the sad and honoring congregation was a large delegation of the Army of Tennessee, headed by General John Glynn, and a delegation from the Pointe Coupee Battery, who followed the remains to the McNairy tomb in Metairie cemetery.